Economy of Indianapolis: Healthcare

-Retail
+Retail trade

 Two national retailers are based in Indianapolis.
 Founded in 1976, Finish Line, Inc. operates more than 500 athletic apparel stores throughout the U.S. The company was acquired as a subsidiary of United Kingdom-based JD Sports in 2018.
 Founded in 1995, Lids specializes in athletic headwear with more than 1,100 stores throughout the U.S. and Canada.